muritane/coordination-architecture/constraint_discovery.md

 Once a domain is load-bearing:

-- you cannot return to pure exploration without shedding load,
+- it cannot return to pure exploration without shedding load,
 - invariants cannot be dissolved without destabilization,
 - enforcement cannot be removed without relocating failure.